Music and Psychoanalysis : The Function of Fantasy and Desire

-In order to unpack the relationship between music, fantasy and desire, a recourse to Jacques Lacan’s terminological delineations must first be worked in:
+In order to unpack the relationship between psychoanalysis, music, fantasy and desire, I will utilize Jacques Lacan’s theories and terminological delineations.

-With the above additions in mind, for the sake of completeness, the revised definition of fantasy would finally read as the subject’s proto-symbolic and symbolic mechanism which designates the coordinates of his/her desire in relation to the other by means of sustaining himself at the level of his growing or vanishing desire.
+With these additional considerations in mind, the revised definition of fantasy encompases the subject’s proto-symbolic and symbolic mechanism which designates the coordinates of his desire in relation to the other by means of sustaining himself at the level of his growing or vanishing desire.

-Starting with the latter, Lacan clearly locates desire in the metonymic plane when he writes that “the symptom is a metaphor, whether one likes to admit it or not, just as desire is metonymy, even if man scoffs at the idea.”[7]
+Lacan clearly locates desire in the metonymic plane when he writes that “the symptom is a metaphor, whether one likes to admit it or not, just as desire is metonymy, even if man scoffs at the idea.”[7]
 In linguistic terms, while metaphor works by substitution, metonymy works by contiguity.
 Therefore, the metonymic plane on which desire is located should be associated with the metonymic signifying vector that leads to a ceaseless process of unfolding.
-The elementary graph of desire in Fig.1 should suffice in visualizing the psychoanalytic differences between metonymy and metaphor.
+The elementary graph of desire in Fig.1 serves to visualize the psychoanalytic differences between metonymy and metaphor.
 Desire is produced in the diachronic friction between the metaphoric and metonymic vectors.
 In the graph’s expanded form, Lacan connects this intersection with the subject’s self-constitution on the basis of the message via the other [$♢a].
 Once friction is generated, desire essentially flows in the same direction as the signifying chain.

 Fig.1 : Elementary cell from Lacan’s Graph of Desire, where (S–>S’ = signifying chain), (Δ–>$ = subject’s intentionality).

-Similarly, at its fundamental level, I understand music to be nothing but an endless chain of signification which sets in motion a ceaseless process of unfolding within the symbolic order.
-Once the subject as listener is introduced into the music’s metonymic unfolding, metaphoric associations are produced at the point de capiton in the rightmost intersection of the graph of desire.
-I am further convinced that the diachronic dimension at the point of intersection along the signifying chain can never be theorized in music since it always produces only metaphorical associations to other sounds.
-Unlike words, a retroactive punctuation is but a further illusory memory of its synchronic one.
-This interpretation leads one to assign musical fantasies the role of pulling the listening subject towards and away from the diachronic (leftmost intersection) point de capiton.
-Thus, the dissolution of fantasy in the symbolic order would coincide with the attainment of a perfect and absolute signification.
+Similarly, I understand music as an endless chain of signification that sets in motion a ceaseless process of unfolding within the symbolic order.
+When the subject, as a listener, becomes immersed in the metonymic unfolding of music, metaphoric associations emerge at the point de capiton in the rightmost intersection of the graph of desire.
+I am further convinced that the diachronic dimension at the point of intersection along the signifying chain can never be theorized in music, since music produces only metaphorical associations to other sounds.
+This interpretation leads me to assign musical fantasies the role of pulling the listening subject towards and away from the diachronic (leftmost intersection) point de capiton.
+Consequently, the dissolution of fantasy in the symbolic order would coincide with the attainment of a perfect and absolute signification.

 [1] Dylan Evans, An Introductory Dictionary of Lacanian Psychoanalysis, (New York: Rutledge, 1996), 61